 Upon getting the targeting part right, you’ll be able to reach out to the right people at an optimum cost.
 This equals to a better conversion rate and a stronger long-term Facebook ad strategy that keeps working.

 When running a Facebook ad, you want to have the highest click-through rate so that you’re not losing money on the campaign.
 This means you should first try and target people who are most likely to click on your ad: your existing customers.
 That’s right, these people have already bought from you, so the chances of them buying again are much higher.

 By leveraging the Custom Audiences feature, Facebook lets you upload a list of email addresses or even phone numbers in order to target your ads effectively.
 So for example, if you have an email list of 5,000 existing customers, you can upload it directly to Facebook so that they can analyze it find which of them are using Facebook.

-Time and again, research and case studies have shown that when done right, Facebook Custom Audiences can help you get the desired results.
-Simply because advertising to your existing customers who have already brought from you in the past is a much better deal than showing your ad to people who do not know you.
+Time and again, research and case studies have shown that when done right, Facebook Custom Audiences can help you get the desired results since you are reaching your existing customers, which are of course your ideal customers too.
+Simply because advertising to your existing customers who have already bought from you in the past is a much better deal than showing your ad to people who do not know you.
 Relevancy is the name of the game.

 - Target Your Fans

-Facebook is a great place to connect with your target audience and get them familiar with your brand by sharing regular updates with them.
+Facebook is a great place to connect with the right demographics and get them familiar with your brand by sharing regular updates with them.
 The best and the easiest way to do so is by getting more and more people to like your official Facebook page.
 This lets you stay in touch with them, and you also get to show them relevant ads if you target them.

 Targeting your fans with your ads is a complete no-brainer.
 They already know you and the kind of business you run.
 Chances are that they are even interested in the products or services that you’re offering.